pexavc/PhD/README.md

 # Defender's PhD

-I'm pursuing a career as an independent researcher in "sociocultural technology".
+Pursuing independent research in "sociocultural technology", I think my greatest strength is as an experimentalist.

 My background is in computer science & math.
 I worked in tech for 6 years (geospatial software).

+### Research statement (WIP)

+[Who Are We Now](https://whoarewenow.net/) Blaise Aguera Y Arcas

+Can we study culture in a way that's open source, and 100% transparent?

+- cultural peer review
+-

 ### Advisors